bparanj/crystal/security/networking/dhcp.md

 - [Microsoft Docs: DHCP Overview](https://docs.microsoft.com/en-us/windows-server/networking/technologies/dhcp/dhcp-overview)
 - [RFC 2131: Dynamic Host Configuration Protocol](https://tools.ietf.org/html/rfc2131)

-DHCP is a fundamental protocol in IP networking that simplifies the configuration and management of network devices by dynamically assigning IP addresses and other necessary parameters.
-This automation improves network efficiency and reduces the administrative overhead associated with manual IP address assignment.
+DHCP is a protocol in IP networking that simplifies the configuration and management of network devices by dynamically assigning IP addresses and other necessary parameters.
+This improves network efficiency and reduces the administrative overhead associated with manual IP address assignment.